cradlebio/custom-predictor-template/README.md

 ## Getting Started

-This repository implements a simple custom predictor with two input parameters and two outputs.
+This repository implements an example custom predictor with two input parameters and two outputs.

 The first input parameter (named "factor") is a floating point parameter which